Tracking Chronic Obstructive Pulmonary Disease (COPD) in Vermont

 A question mark with the words "Did you know?" under it.

-Tobacco smoke is a key factor in the development and progression of COPD in the U.S., although exposure to air pollutants in the home and workplace, genetic factors, and respiratory infections also play a role.
+Tobacco smoke is a key factor in the development and progression of COPD in the U.S., though exposure to air pollutants in the home and workplace, genetic factors, and respiratory infections also play a role.

 Your Questions Answered